bscs24132/ADBMS_Project1/README.md

 ## Project Overview
-#Group Members:
+Group Members:

-#1.
-Name: Maha Faisal           Roll-Number: Bscs24048
+1. Name: Maha Faisal           Roll-Number: Bscs24048
-#2.
-Name: Huda Imran            Roll-Number: Bscs24132
+2. Name: Huda Imran            Roll-Number: Bscs24132

-This project is a platform designed for authors and their readers.
+This project is a platform designed for authors and their fans i.e. readers.
 It is inspired by social media platforms, but it is not a typical social media app.
 Instead, it focuses on creating a space where authors can share their work and directly interact with their audience.
-There are three types of users in the system: authors, admin and readers.
+There are three types of users in this system: authors, admins and readers.
 The users can follow each other regardless of the fact whether they are a writer or a reader.
 An admin is not a usual user.
-An admin's only there to monitor the whole platform and has the authority to delete a post, delete a group, approve the books that the writer wants to upload on our platform for their fans to read, and can also reset password of an account by entering a new password for the requested account and emailing the requested the new password.
+An admin's only there to monitor the whole platform and has the authority to delete a post, delete a group, approve the books that the writer wants to upload on our platform for their fans to read, and can also reset password of an account by entering a new password for the requested account and emailing it to the user.
 Similarly, a reader is allowed to post posts, create groupchats and can link that groupchat to a writer.
 This will help the fans of the writer to find the groupchats that are linked to their favorite writers easily by filtering them.
 This helps people with same interests to connect on our platform.
 The readers can also buy coins and subscription for books and send messages in the groupchat.
-A writer can also follow other users, join groupchats but cannot create them, buy coins and subcriptions, upload their books that will be uploaded after the admin approves their upload, and can also post writings on their notebooks by creating a notebook if they want to.
-Every writer has their own personal dashboard where they can take a look on the graphs representing the sale of their books etc.
+A writer can also follow other users, join groupchats (but cannot create them), buy coins and subcriptions, upload their books that will be uploaded after the admin approves their upload, and can also post writings on their notebooks by creating a notebook if they want to.
+Every writer has their own personal dashboard where they can take a look on the metrics.
-The posts posted can be either text-based or include a single image.
+The posts posted should be text-based.
 Other users can like and comment on these posts that makes the platform interactive and engaging.
 Overall, the goal of this project is to create a simple and interactive platform that encourages connection between authors and readers while also supporting content sharing and basic monetization features.

 ## Tech Stack